utelecon/utelecon.github.io/src/pages/en/microsoft/signin.md

         - You cannot sign in with UTokyo Account on this sign-in page.
 If you see this screen even though the system supports signing in with UTokyo Account, please contact the [support desk](/en/support/).
     </details>

-## You are signed in with other Microsoft accounts and switch to using your UTokyo Account
+## Switching to UTokyo Account if signed in with a different Microsoft account
 {:#switch_accounts}

 This section explains the procedure for signing in to the Microsoft system with your UTokyo Account if you are already signed in with other Microsoft accounts.